Juli Marial: President of FC Barcelona

+Other sports

 In addition to football, Marial was involved in other sports.
 He was a founding member of Club Natació Barcelona in 1907, being part of the first board of directors as an accountant.
+He was also a member of the Real Sociedad de Sport Vasco, frequently practicing the sport of Basque pelota at the Frontón Condal.

-He was also a member of the Royal Automobile Club of Catalonia (RACC) and owner of a Hispano-Suiza.
-He participated in several car races, with the highlight of his automobilist career being his triumph in the Volta a Catalunya in 1917.
+Marial was also a member of the Royal Automobile Club of Catalonia (RACC) and owner of a Hispano-Suiza.
+He participated in several car races, with the highlight of his automobilist career being his triumph in the second category of the Volta a Catalunya in 1917.